-Know your responsibilities.
 If you have any questions or suggestions for safety or security, be sure to speak with your supervisor, Human Resources or Campus Safety.
 Your full cooperation and active participation are required for our safety and security programs to attain maximum effectiveness.

-Accidents Occurring on the Job - All job-related accidents and injuries involving employees, no matter how minor they may seem, must be reported as promptly as possible to the employee's immediate supervisor and to Human Resources so appropriate medical attention can be provided and necessary incident reports may be completed.
-Prompt reporting of accidents expedites a proper response and processing of the claim is very important and in most cases should occur the same day.
+Accidents Occurring on the Job - All job-related accidents and injuries involving employees, no matter how minor they may seem, must be reported as promptly as possible, usually the same day.
+Report to the employee's immediate supervisor and to Human Resources so appropriate medical attention can be provided and necessary incident reports may be completed.
 Employees are expected to be safety conscious, to work safely, and to report safety hazards to their immediate supervisors without delay.
 No adverse action will be taken or no retaliation will be tolerated against an employee who reports a work-related injury or illness, or unsafe working condition.
 Further information on worker's compensation benefits may be found in Chapter 7.
-Compliance with safety rules and procedures is mandatory.

-Accidents To Visitors - Accidents involving visitors should be reported immediately to the nearest supervisor.
+Accidents to Visitors - Accidents involving visitors should be reported immediately to the nearest supervisor.
 If emergency medical services are needed, dial the Office of Campus Safety at extension 2310.
 They will contact the Salem Rescue Squad for you.
 Do not attempt to move an injured person yourself; wait for assistance.
 Be alert to conditions causing an accident and to any unusual circumstances which might aggravate an injured person's condition.
 Listen carefully to the injured person's report of the accident but avoid any statements concerning cause, fault or liability.
 An accident report should be prepared by the supervisor in charge or by the department head or supervisor in the vicinity.

 Fire and Disaster Plan - Fire is always a potential hazard and the importance of fire prevention cannot be overemphasized.
 Each employee is responsible for adhering to the basic rules of fire prevention.
-All requests for fire or rescue assistance should be placed by dialing the College switchboard operator at extension 2500.
-The College has developed Emergency Guidelines to instruct employees in their responsibilities.
-This plan is available for review in each department and in Campus Safety.
+All requests for fire or rescue assistance should be placed by dialing Campus Safety at extension 2310.
+The Crisis/Emergency Management Plan is maintained by Students Affairs and is available for review on our website.
 Every building is equipped with a fire alarm system.
 It is the duty of every employee to become completely familiar with these regulations and with his or her individual responsibilities for the area in which he or she works.
-Fire and disaster drills are conducted at regular intervals.
 Failure to comply with established fire, safety, and disaster rules and standards, as well as carelessness affecting personal safety is considered a serious offense.